djbpitt/command-line-fundamentals/outline.md

 		- Back one word: `Esc` then `b`
 		- Forward one word: `Esc` then `f`
 		- Clear the screen: `Ctrl + l`
+		- MacOS only: Option + click into command line to move command-line cursor

 ## Wednesday
 ### Morning (3 hours - 15 min break)